 Habitat Use and Conservation

-THE HILL LAB IS NOT CURRENTLY INVOLVED IN RESEARCH FOCUSED ON CONSERVATION BIOLOGY.
+THE HILL LAB IS NOT CURRENTLY RECRUITING STUDENTS FOR CONSERVATION BIOLOGY RESEARCH.

 In past years, my students and I study the habitat requirements of birds in the southeast.
 For these assessments we used occupancy models and adjusted our data for detectability.
 Much of the bird habitat and avian conservation research that we have conducted has been part of a large multi-lab study of the ecology of encephalitis viruses in the southeast.
 We have made a significant contribution to understanding of the role of birds in virus cycles and at the same time we have used the data to test basic ideas regarding bird occupancy.